jasonray/statman/README.md

 # statman [![Build Status](https://travis-ci.org/jasonray/statman.svg?branch=master)](https://travis-ci.org/jasonray/statman) [![on npm](http://img.shields.io/npm/v/statman.svg?style=flat)](https://www.npmjs.org/package/statman)
 `statman` is a set of modules to assist with collection of metrics

 # Supported metrics

-[gauge](https://github.com/jasonray/statman-gauge): represents a point in time measurement [meter](https://github.com/jasonray/statman-meter): measures flow, including count and average time [stopwatch](https://github.com/jasonray/statman-stopwatch): used to record timings
+* [gauge](https://github.com/jasonray/statman-gauge): represents a point in time measurement
+* [meter](https://github.com/jasonray/statman-meter): measures flow, including count and average time
+* [stopwatch](https://github.com/jasonray/statman-stopwatch): used to record timings

 # Install it!
 `statman` is decomposed into several smaller modules.
 To utilize the metric modules, you have two choices
-1) access directly: this is recommended if there is one single metric package.
+* access directly: this is recommended if there is one single metric package.
 Like if you just want the stopwatch
-2) access via statman: this provides some capabilities such as a registry to easily access many metrics
+* access via `statman`: this provides some capabilities such as a registry to easily access many metrics

 ## Option 1: access directly
 Install using npm: